demigarcia/demigarcia.github.io/_pages/about.md

 My current work involves compensation analysis for a federally funded R&D center focused on atmospheric science.

-I'm looking for opportunities to build upon my skills in database administration, predictive analytics, and data visualization.
+Searching for opportunities to build upon my skills in database administration, predictive analytics, and data visualization.

 Contact
 ------